 The only real benefit to buying your annual pass online is that you don’t need to lineup to buy your pass once you reach the Banff Park Gates.
 If you arrive late at night and want to get out exploring first thing the next morning, you probably don’t want the extra hassle.

-In addition, there are times when the lineup to enter Banff National Park can get quite long.
-This would be on a long weekend or weekends in the summer.
+In addition, there are times when the lineup to enter Banff National Park can get quite long, especially on weekends if visiting Banff in summer.
 If you are going through the park gates in the morning on a weekday, you don’t have much to worry about.

 If you have the time to order it in advance, then you might as well buy your Banff National Park pass online and save yourself the extra hassle of buying it on arrival.
 Just be aware that you will have to pay a minimal shipping charge as well.